Formation of Trapped Surfaces from Past Null Infinity: INTRODUCTION

-{\bf Acknowledgements.} The author would like to thank his advisor Sergiu Klainerman for suggesting this interesting problem and for offering much insightful advice.
-The author would like to thank Jonathan Luk for many enlightening discussions.
-The author also thank Kyle Thompson for helping to improve the manuscript.
+{\bf Acknowledgments.} The author is grateful to his adviser Sergiu Klainerman for encouragement and constant support.
+The author thanks Jonathan Luk for many enlightening discussions.
+The author thanks Mihalis Dafermos and Jeremie Szeftel for valuable suggestions.